hikaru-shindo/gitops-playground/README.md

 This repository contains some test scenarios to setup a Kubernetes cluster from scratch in a local environment.

+*Important*
+Do not use anything you find in the repository in production.
+This is purely a testing playground!
+*Important*

 ## Prerequisites

 The following software is required to test out the scenarios: